jeertmans/manim-slides/docs/source/reference/sharing.md

 ```

 Note that you will lose all the benefits from animated slides.
 Therefore,
 this is only recommended to be used as a backup plan.
-By default, the last frame
+By default, subsections
-of each slide will be printed.
-This can be changed to be the first one with
-`-cframe_index=first`.
-When slides contain subsections (`self.next_subsection()`), you can opt in to
-extra PDF pages per subsection with `--pdf-subsections=all`, or keep a single
-page per slide but capture the last subsection state using
-`--pdf-subsections=final`.
+are exported as separate PDF pages (`--pdf-subsections=all`).
+Use
+`--pdf-subsections=none` to create one page per manim slide, ignoring subsections
+and showing the final state.
+The frame index option (`-cframe_index=first` or `last`)
+controls which frame is captured when subsections are not used.